GernotBoege/FIWARE-interactive/M05/SecurityTestCommands.md

 docker-compose restart idm

-# Setup an application in the idm and takes notes:
+# Setup an application in the idm and take notes:
 ## Call the IDM in the Browser
 - For my example it is: http://130.206.118.215:3000 (Change to your individual IP-Address)